 * Enrollment in an LLM program may qualify you for health insurance, financial aid and deferment of student loans.
 In order to be considered for financial aid, qualifying applicants must be enrolled in a minimum of three (3) hours in an LLM program, per semester.
 Attorneys are eligible to receive CLE credit for all courses completed, including audited courses.

-- The AAP is open to any John Marshall JD graduate (not simply those who graduated between 2007 and 2011), who self-reports earning $50,000 or less on an annualized basis for the calendar year relating to that semester (e.g., fall 2012 eligibility is conditioned on one's salary for the 2012 calendar year; spring and summer 2013 eligibility is conditioned on one's salary for the 2012 calendar year);
+- The AAP is open to any John Marshall JD graduate who self-reports earning $60,000 or less on an annualized basis for the calendar year relating to that semester (e.g., fall 2013 eligibility is conditioned on one's salary for the 2013 calendar year; spring and summer 2014 eligibility is conditioned on one's salary for the 2013 calendar year);

 - The reduced tuition applies to any LLM courses, regardless of whether they are offered in class or online (this may be of relevance as application to a given LLM program makes possible the attendance in 6 semester hours of LLM credit in an alternate LLM program which may offer online courses, subject to Center director approval);